The Grow Ontario Accelerator Hub is currently accepting applications.

 The pilot project is the step between applied research and full-scale commercial application.
 The latter allows researchers to assess if their findings are generalizable to the real world.
 These projects aim to complete TRL 6 (prototype development).

-Read the pilot and demonstration guidelines for information on the 2023 intake.
+You can access the previous pilot and demonstration guidelines for information on the 2023 intake.

 Commercialization